What can you do?

 Implementing a payment and licensing system

-For Firefox, and most other major browsers, you will need to setup a payment system.
-A simple and reasonably robust approach is to do the following:
+To create a payment system yourself, a simple and reasonably robust approach is to do the following:

 - Sell users a lifetime license with a private license key.